Parent/Guardian Guide for Applicants

 Sometimes schools set a school deadline for students to complete their applications, so they can ensure all students have a plan of study in place for after their GCSEs.
 The application process is explained further here.

-Once we have received the college application, this will be processed by the Customer Service Team.
-Students will be contacted shortly afterwards with the details of their interview, which this year will be held remotely either via Microsoft Teams or telephone.
+Once we have received the college application, this will be processed by the Admissions Team.
+Students will be contacted shortly afterwards with the details of their interview, which will be held in person.
 Interviews are held after school time, on a regular basis from November to June.
 The interview typically lasts around 15 minutes.
 The interview process is very supportive and allows us to ensure the student is choosing a course that matches their likely GCSE grades, and is suitable for their chosen progression route.
 It is also an opportunity for us to find out more about them, and their hobbies and interests, and also gives the young person a chance to ask questions themselves.
 All students will have an interview to ensure they are offered a place on the right course for them.
 The conditional offer is given at the end of the interview if the teacher and learner are happy.

 Sometimes a student’s application may be placed on hold whilst the college requests supporting information.
 This may be due to support requirements that a student has indicated on their application form, the fact that they have indicated they require a visa to study in the UK or are currently living out of the local area, or other information that they have disclosed on their form.
 If this is the case with your young person, you will be kept informed of the process and the reasons why the application is on hold, and what additional information is required.
 We may request this information from you or another agency, and once this has been received and assessed by our admissions and/or support team, we will be in touch with further information about the interview.

-After a student has been offered a conditional college place based on them achieving the appropriate grades for their course, we ask them to focus on their GCSEs and the last few months at school.
+Once students have received an offer, we ask them to focus on their GCSEs and the last few months at school.
 Once students have received an offer we ask them to focus on their GCSEs and the last few months of school.
-We will contact them again at the end of July to invite them to their enrolment appointment which takes place after GCSE results day at the end of August/start of September.
+We will contact your young person at the end of July to invite them to their enrolment appointment which takes place after GCSE results day at the end of August/start of September.
 Students must attend the appointment in person, so we request that students are available during that time.

 At their enrolment appointment, students will meet with a subject lecturer from their chosen course/s, discuss their results and confirm which courses they wish to enrol on.
 They can also find out more about travel and financial support during enrolment.

 The 16-19 Bursary Fund is available to help students to complete their studies if they are in financial hardship and struggling with the costs of coming to college.
 Please visit our bursary pages to see if your young person would be eligible for financial support during their time at college and to register your interest.